 A member of the education staff will contact you after you submit the pre-registration form to discuss the details of your upcoming visit.
 A confirmation letter will then be sent to you.
 Prior to your visit you will also receive pre and post visit materials and helpful information to share with students and chaperones.
 Pre and post visit materials include English Language Arts activities, Museum guide, and vocabulary.
 These materials were created by skilled grade level teachers in collaboration with The Rockwell Education Department.

 The Education staff can help you select the most appropriate tour for your students.
 If the tours listed do not meet your classroom needs, the Education staff can develop a customized program to support grade-level curriculum.

 Tours may be scheduled during regular museum hours, but must be booked at least two weeks in advance.
 Please contact Ann Recotta, Education and Volunteer Programs Coordinator, with any questions or concerns at 607-974-5505 or via email.

 We require one chaperone for every 10 students and depending on the size of the group (75+ students), we may need to schedule more than one time or day.

 School Tours are offered free of charge due to the generous support of Arts in Education sponsors; art projects add-ons are an additional $25 per classroom.
 Click here to learn more about how to sponsor a classroom.
-Each student receives a Forever Pass after their visit which admits the student and their whole family for free – forever!
+Each student receives a Family Pass after their visit which admits the student and their whole family for free for one full year.

 We are committed to helping all visitors enjoy their visit through accessible facilities and programs.
 Please provide important information in advance on your pre-registration form so that we can better plan for your visit.
 All galleries and restrooms can be accessed with a wheelchair and can be reached by elevator.